What’s next for cellulosic biofuels and the D3 RIN? – Part 1, The Market That Fizzled

 A main objective of the Renewable Fuel Standard (RFS) in 2007 was to trigger development of a market of at least 16 billion gallons/year of transportation fuel made from cellulosic biomass.
 Cellulosic biomass consists of non-food crops and waste biomass such as corn stalks, corncobs, straw, wood, and wood byproducts.

-Though often overshadowed by other biofuel categories in the past, the cellulosic biofuel market has now become a hot topic in the renewable fuels world.
+Though overshadowed by other biofuel categories in the past, the cellulosic biofuel market is now becoming a hot topic in the renewable fuels world.

 The 16 billion gallons/year target for cellulosic biofuel was never reached.
 In fact, after 17 years, we are still producing less than 1 billion of the targeted 16 billion gallons/year.